exakat/exakat/docs/Rules.rst

 Die() also prints.

-When stopping a script with `'die() <http://www.php.net/die>`_, it is possible to provide a message as first argument, that will be displayed at execution.
+When stopping a script with `die() <http://www.php.net/die>`_, it is possible to provide a message as first argument, that will be displayed at execution.
 There is no need to make a specific call to print or echo.

 .. code-block:: php